pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

   y ~ normal(theta, sigma);
 }
 ```
-Similarly, we can easily implement it in `PyMC3`
+Similarly, we can easily implement it in `PyMC`

 ```{code-cell} ipython3
 with pm.Model() as Centered_eight: